 Brian writes in:

 I was at a local car dealership looking for a replacement for my truck.
 I only have about $8000 in savings so I knew I would have to take on some debt to buy.
-The dealer offered to sell me a new F150 for a good price and a 0% loan for 36 months for $589 a month car payments.
+The dealer offered to sell me a new F150 for a good price and a zero percent auto loan for 36 months for $589 a month car payments.
 This seems awesome and I am looking for any problems with it.

 Over the last few months, I’ve received a few emails like Brian’s, where individuals were strongly enticed by 0% or other extreme low interest loans.
 Are they a good deal?
 Should they sign up for these loans before making a purchase?

 The problem with such loans is that they don’t eliminate what I consider to be the chief problem with all debt.
 Yes, they have spectacular interest rates and, yes, they’re often sold as being “free money.”

 However, all debt – including 0% debt – has a strong negative impact on your future cash flow.
 By signing up for this debt, Brian, you’re agreeing to pay $589 monthly for an auto loan for the next thirty six months.

 That means, for each of the next thirty six months, you’re going to have to come up with $589.
 It doesn’t matter whether money is tight that month.
 It doesn’t matter whether you have a job or not.
 None of that matters.
 Come up with the $589 per month or they’ll repossess your truck.
 Add on top of that the vehicle registration costs, the insurance costs, and the maintenance costs and you’re marking off at least $700 a month for this new vehicle each month.

 That’s a pretty big responsibility to throw onto your future self.
 For the next three years, you’re making a commitment to $700 a month without knowing what the future may hold.